pgrinsell/pgrinsell/README.md

 ### Hi there!

-I am experienced developer with over 10 years of commercial experience building web applications.
+I am experienced developer with 13 years of commercial experience building web applications.

 I currently work as Lead Developer at NewZapp Communications, designing and building internal email communications software supporting some of the UK's largest organisations.

 My main strengths are:
-- React/Javascript
-- C#/.NET
+- React and JavaScript
-- HTML/CSS
+- C# and .NET
-- SQL
+- SQL (MS SQL Server and MySQL)
+- AWS
+- CI/CD and DevOps
+- HTML and CSS
 - Node.js
-- Lambda
-- CI/CD/DevOps
-- AWS
-- React Native/Expo
+- React Native
-- GitHub
-- Azure DevOps
+- GitHub and Azure DevOps
-- Agile development
+- Agile

 <!--
 **pgrinsell/pgrinsell** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.